lucchesi-sec/powershell-automation/docfx_project/api/scripts/administration/Test-BackupIntegrity.md

 Validates the integrity and completeness of backup files and archives.

 ## Description
 This script performs comprehensive integrity testing of backup files including checksum verification, archive validation, and restoration testing.
-It ensures backup files are reliable and can be successfully restored when needed, which is critical for enterprise data protection strategies.
+It ensures backup files are reliable and can be successfully restored when needed, which is critical for production data protection strategies.

 ## Syntax
 ```powershell